tommydangucsd/scotland_yard/README.md

-# scotland_yard
-Hackathon Project 2018
+Scotland Yard Hackathon Project 2018

+1. Download npm
+2. In this directory, do 'npm start'